Charbeneau/lambda_layers/README.md

 5. Find [images/input/my_image.jpg](images/input/my_image.jpg), and put it in the test-opencv-python37-input-image-bucket S3 bucket.

-6. Go to the test-opencv-python37-output-image-bucket S3 bucket, and find a grayscale image that should look like [images/output/my_image_gray.jpg](images/input/my_image_gray.jpg).
+6. Go to the test-opencv-python37-output-image-bucket S3 bucket, and find a grayscale image that should look like [images/output/my_image_gray.jpg](images/output/my_image_gray.jpg).

+## Next Steps

+I'm going to make the driver.sh parameters named [like so](https://brianchildress.co/named-parameters-in-bash/).

 ## Miscellanea